Skip to main content

 gaia setup

-This skips cloning and tool installation, going straight to environment configuration and project setup.
+This skips cloning and goes straight to environment configuration and project setup.

 Port Conflict Handling

 If required ports are already in use, the CLI detects the conflict, shows which process is using the port, and suggests an alternative port.
 Infrastructure URLs in your .env files are automatically updated to use the alternative ports.
-Port overrides are saved to infra/docker/.env inside your GAIA repo and persist across gaia start/gaia stop cycles — no need to re-run setup. gaia status automatically uses the same overridden ports.
+Port overrides are saved to infra/docker/.env inside your GAIA repo and persist across restarts.
 To change port assignments after setup, edit infra/docker/.env directly:

 VariableServiceDefault